History of Ashwani Kumar (politician) in Timeline

 Ashwani Kumar (politician)

-October 1952: Born in Delhi
+October 1952: Birth

-October 1952: Ashwani Kumar Born
+October 1952: Birth of Ashwani Kumar

-November 1975: Married Madhu
+November 1975: Marriage to Madhu

 1991: Appointed Additional Solicitors General of India

-In 1991, Ashwani Kumar was appointed one of the youngest Additional Solicitors General of India at the age of 37.
+In 1991, Ashwani Kumar was appointed as one of the youngest Additional Solicitors General of India at the age of 37.

-2002: Became a Member of the Rajya Sabha
+2002: Became Member of Rajya Sabha

 2003: Authored Book